circuitdao/docs/docs/user-guide/crt-token.md

 CRT token holders can participate in governance.
 Since the protocol is largely immutable, governance is limited to changing Statutes or outputting custom conditions from the Statutes coin.
 However, even these limited actions come with a high degree of responsibility as misconfigured Statutes can disrupt the orderly functioning of the protocol.
 For information on the governance process, see the [governance](../governance) page.

-To use CRT tokens for governance purposes, they must use special governance puzzle as their inner puzzle.
+To use CRT tokens for governance purposes, they must use a special governance puzzle as their inner puzzle.
 For details on the governance puzzle and related operations, see the [governance](../../technical-manual/governance) page in the Technical Manual.

 ### Governance attacks